-Experience the beauty of this rail-trail from end to end.
 This trip is a slower-paced version of the full 6-day tour.
 Instead of daily mileage of 50-60 miles, you will be riding 30-45 miles a day.
-Relax, take in the sights and enjoy!
-This trip ends in Cumberland, MD – the beginning of the C&O Canal.
+This 4-day tour features a large chunk—but not all of this flagship rail trail.

 Custom bike tour departures available for groups of 6 or more.